Exhibit 99.1

 amended, and deemed filed pursuant to Rule 14a-12 under

-the Securities Exchange Act of 1934, as amended Subject
+Exchange Act of 1934, as amended Subject

 Company: JAWS Spitfire Acquisition Corporation